-- You may experience constipation after surgery due to anesthesia and pain medications.
-Over-the-counter medications, diet, exercise (as simple as walking) and fluids may ease constipation.
+- You may have constipation after surgery.
+Over-the-counter medications, adding fiber to your diet, exercise (as simple as walking) and fluids may ease constipation.
 Ask your health-care team about over-the-counter medications that may work for you.

 Care of the Incision

 If you have a post-surgical bandage, remove per your surgeon's instructions (often within 48 hours).
 Once the bandage is removed, you may shower but do not scrub the incision.
 To dry, carefully pat the incision with a clean towel.
 Avoid lotions, powders or deodorant on or near the incision during the first 1-2 weeks until it is fully closed.

 Most surgeons use dissolvable sutures inside your body, which will go away on their own.
 On the outside, your surgeon may use surgical glue, paper tape called "steri-strips" or nothing at all.
 Both glue and steri-strips can get wet in the shower.